TylerJamesMalloy/tylerjamesmalloy.github.io/content/about/index.md

 ## Personal:

 I was born in a small town outside of Boston Massachusetts and moved to Vancouver in 2013 to attend university at UBC, where I studied cognitive systems and philosophy.
 After university I began my PhD at RPI and moved to Troy where I have been ever since, other than a brief internship in Yorktown NY at IBM.
-In December of 2022 I will be moving to Pittsburgh to begin the next stage of my research career as a postdoctoral researcher at CMU.
+In December of 2022 I moved to Pittsburgh to begin the next stage of my research career as a postdoctoral researcher at CMU.
 My hobbies include cooking, eating out at restaurants, reading science fiction, fantasy, and philosophy, and playing video, card (Magic the Gathering), and board games.